rohanmayya/playfabmultiplayer-unity-handbook/README.md

 * Give your build a suitable name,
 * Pick Linux Containers,
 * Pick the virtual machine type (Dasv4 — 2 cores is fine for now) and pick 1 server per machine (You can vary these after you do significant load testing.),
+* Pick the container you just deployed onto the Azure Container Registry,
 * You can set Standby and Max servers to 1 for now, for testing purposes,
 * Expose ports 7777 on UDP, (this will vary depending on what you chose the port to be when creating your server build),
 * Add a region.
 North Europe/America is fine since you get 750 free hours for testing purposes,